JohnsonHansC/ConnectionVisualizer/README.md

 Hans Johnson - hcj4880@rit.edu
 Jon Massari - jsm5786@rit.edu

-This tool will take a PCAP file exported to csv and display a chord diagram in HTML along with bar graphs showing top connections.
+This tool will take a PCAP, generating a csv which is parsed to display a chord diagram in HTML along with bar graphs showing top connections.
+CSV's are also labeled by system run time and placed in a history directory.
+Future plans are to be able to access historical data from the web interface.
 To export a PCAP file to CSV: File -> Export Packet Dissections -> as CSV...
 Usage: Place all files in your website directory.
 Run the python script using python 3 Linux – python3 connection.py